-#5 Updated by Jim Pingle about 7 years ago
+#5 Updated by Jim Pingle over 9 years ago

 All that has been discussed at length (and not on an unrelated ticket), it was much easier to leave loader.conf.local for users to use.
 It's been mentioned in several areas, but perhaps the docs need updating.
 If you want to discuss it further, use the other ticket.
 It's still not related to this one.

-#8 Updated by R M about 7 years ago
+#8 Updated by R M over 9 years ago

 Been testing hw.igb.num_queues="4" for the last week and so far it seems to be working with no problems so far with HT disabled on uniprocessor kernel.

 Also tested briefly with HT turned on and saw no problems either.

 hw.igb.num_queues="2" may be more than reasonable as well, but I have not had an opportunity to test that yet.